atleon/imi-demo/README.md

 1. JDK 1.8 or higher installed
 2. Docker running locally
-    - Some In order to run some resources locally (i.e. AWS Localstack), Docker is needed
+    - In order to run some resources locally (i.e. AWS Localstack), Docker is needed

 ### Running the Application
 You can run this application by simply executing the following: